 Over the weekend, an Article 32 preliminary hearing was held to consider allegations of rape of a child by retired Army Major General James J. Grazioplene.
 The retired general is accused of committing rape on six different occasions between 1983 and 1989 while he was stationed in the United States and Germany.

 This move isn’t common.
 The U.S. Army has only court-martialed a general four other times since the Truman administration.
 Grazioplene, 68, was court-martialed according to army officials and court documents asserting the fact.
-According to the same documents, the rapes occurred at Fort Leavenworth, Kansas; Fort Bragg, North Carolina; Amberg, Germany; Bindlach, Germany; and Woodbridge, Virginia.
+According to the same documents, the rapes occurred at Fort Leavenworth, Kansas; Fort Liberty (Fort Bragg), North Carolina; Amberg, Germany; Bindlach, Germany; and Woodbridge, Virginia.
 The identity of the alleged victim was redacted from the records.

 According to the opinion of the Navy-Marine Corps Court of Criminal Appeals (NMCCA) in United States vs. Dinger, the court affirmed military retirement is merely a change in duty status.
 Those who retire from active duty and receive retired pay remain subject to the Uniform Code of Military Justice (UCMJ).

 However, the Grazioplene case raises a different problem, which is whether or not the prosecution is barred by the statute of limitations.
 Article 43 contains a broad, five-year statute of limitations, but the exception for child abuse offenses was not added until 2003.
 Even earlier, in 1986, Congress amended Article 43 to eliminate any statute of limitation for any offense punishable by death, and rape was a capital offense at the time.